What’s the problem with plastic bags?

 Last year, China suddenly banned the import of the world’s recyclables.
 Until this point, China had imported nearly half of the plastic bags collected for recycling in North America.

-600 million pounds of plastic bags were collected for recycling in 2018 that had to be landfilled or incinerated due to lack of demand from end markets, according to a preliminary analysis by More Recycling.
+Hundreds of millions of pounds of plastic bags were collected for recycling in 2018 that had to be landfilled or incinerated due to lack of demand from end markets, according to a preliminary analysis by More Recycling.

 How can we recycle more plastic bags?

 Today’s challenges present the opportunity to re-imagine how we should manage materials that used to be shipped overseas.

 To support the creation of local, long-term end-markets, we, the co-signatories of this call to action, are recommending government legislation and procurement policies to require 20% post-consumer recycled (PCR) content in garbage bags and plastic carryout bags by 2025.

 Recommended minimum recycled content in garbage bags:

 Recommended minimum recycled content in plastic carryout bags: